Welcome to Gender Revolution UK, a website dedicated to the normalisation of transgender in Western Society through the power of Education

 It's purpose is threefold:

-- to promote newspaper and social media articles, and academic research, that show that the existence of the Gender Revolution is legitimate and to reveal the extent of its progress
+- to promote newspaper and social media articles, and academic research, that show advances in the understanding of human Gender Ideology, and the progress of the Gender Revolution

 - to assist transgender people to come out of the closet and express their preferred gender to family, friends and the wider world